Too much doubt to execute Montgomery

 Governor John Kasich should not allow the execution on April 11 with so much doubt.
 The execution of an innocent man is irreversible.

-Joe D'Ambrosio + OTSE needs your help with “Governor John Kasich: Too much doubt to execute Montgomery”.
-Join Joe D'Ambrosio + OTSE and 55,454 supporters today.
+OTSE needs your help with “Governor John Kasich: Too much doubt to execute Montgomery”.
+Join OTSE and 71,792 supporters today.